 4. Change your bank accounts

 This one's a biggie, especially if you're setting up a joint bank account, or if you have one already set up.
-The fastest way to change your name at your bank is to go into a branch location -- bring your new driver's license and your marriage license.
+The fastest way to change your name at your bank is to go into a branch location -- bring your new driver's license and your marriage certificate.
 You should request new checks and debit and credit cards on top of changing the name attached to your accounts.
 Something to note: You might get hit with fees for requesting a new debit card.

 5. Fill in the blanks

-Once you have a social security card and driver's license in your married name, other changes should be fairly easy.
+Once you have a Social Security card and driver's license in your married name, other changes should be fairly easy.
 Some places only require a phone call; others may ask for a copy of your marriage certificate or social security card.
 Be sure to notify:

 6. Ignore 2-5 and let us help